shiftstack/dev-install/README.md

 ### NFV enablement

-This section contains configuration procedures for single root input/output virtualization (SR-IOV) and dataplane development kit (DPDK) for network functions virtualization infrastructure (NFVi) in your Standalone OpenStack deployment.
+This section contains configuration procedures for single root input/output virtualization (SR-IOV) for network functions virtualization infrastructure (NFVi) in your Standalone OpenStack deployment.
 Unfortunately, most of these parameters don't have default values nor can be automatically figured out in a Standalone type environment.